Nick-Sierra/SQL.BellaBeat/README.md

 - In what ways might these identified patterns be relevant to Bellabeat's clientele?
 - How can these trends be leveraged to refine and enhance Bellabeat's marketing approaches?

-## Limitations

-- Sample size: The data contains only 30 participants, which may result in sampling bias.
-- Outdated: The dataset contains data from a two month period in 2016, April and May.
-A larger timeframe may be more representative of actual trends.
-- Limited: No demographic information provided, including age, or location.
-This information could be beneficial for marketing purposes to target specific customers.

 ## Tools used in Analysis
 - Data Cleaning: Microsoft Excel
 - Data Analysis: Microsft SQL Server